VaishnavGitHuber/CSS_STUDYMATERIALS/README.md

 * align-items : alignment along the cross axis.
 * align-content : alignment of space between & around the content along cross-axis

-Flex Properties
+#### Flex Properties
-for Flex Item
-align-self : alignment of individual along the cross axis.space is available flex-grow : how much a flex item will grow relative to the rest of the flex items if flex-shrink : how much a flex item will shrink relative to the rest of the flex items if space is available
+* align-self : alignment of individual along the cross axis.space is available
+* flex-grow : how much a flex item will grow relative to the rest of the flex items if
+* flex-shrink : how much a flex item will shrink relative to the rest of the flex items if space is available

 ---
 ---